Led Lenser H7 Headlamp

 I know everybody has a different way of living after dark, so I’ll try to describe how we’re using them.
 This way all the above, especially the info about the battery life, will hopefully make more sense.

-So first of all, we’re pretty nocturnal.
+First of all, we’re pretty nocturnal.
 We like the dark and we don’t mind being still fully active after the stars come out.
 I know this will sound stupid to most backpackers, but more often than not, we have dinner in the dark.
 We usually get to camp way before the evening and we eat something right then and there, but then we like enjoying the sunset and we really like hiking around in the dark, so almost always we walk around a little bit to see the stars, explore the night view from some nearby rock, take pictures by moonlight, etc. We try not to use the headlamps unless absolutely necessary, and even then only on the lowest setting.
 As I mentioned before, that’s completely adequate for cooking and eating dinner.

 We also like hiking at night.
 In most situations, I have the light somewhere between lowest and midway.
 However, if the moonlight is strong enough and the terrain allows it, we don’t use the lamps at all.
 For us, hiking by moonlight is one of the most sublime experiences of the backcountry.
 Of course, caution is advised, route finding is much more difficult and even a relatively well-kept trail can be much more treacherous.
 The view and the serenity is more than worth it, though.

 Fantastic headlamp.
 Light, durable, waterproof, great on battery life.
-Sometimes I get so used to having a light on my head that when back in civilization, I instinctively reach up and try to turn it on if I find a corner to be illuminated.
+Sometimes I get so used to having a light on my head that when back in civilization, I instinctively reach up and try to turn it on if I find a dark corner to be illuminated.